dayt0n/relwvm/README.md

 lwvmedit
 ========

-A tool for editing LwVM (currently only listing).
+A tool for editing LwVM partitions tables.
 WARNING: I'm not responsive for any damage, this tool can do.

 License